Toufool/AutoSplit/docs/build instructions.md

 ## Install and Build steps

-- Create and activate a virtual environment:
-  - Windows / PowerShell:
-    - `python -m venv .venv`
-    - `& ./.venv/Scripts/Activate.ps1`
-  - Unix / Bash:
-    - `python3 -m venv .venv`
-    - `source .venv/bin/activate`
-- Run `./scripts/install.ps1` to install all dependencies.
+- Run `./scripts/install.ps1` to create/update a virtual environment and install all dependencies.
-  - If you're having issues with the PySide generated code, you might want to first run `pip uninstall -y shiboken6 PySide6 PySide6-Essentials`
 - Run the app directly with `./scripts/start.ps1 [--auto-controlled]`.
   - Or debug by pressing `F5` in VSCode.
   - The `--auto-controlled` flag is passed when AutoSplit is started by LiveSplit.